SINAebrahimi99/Suricata-Home-Lab/README.md

 this is an example rule, in this rule the red part is Action, the green part is Header and the blue part is Option

-now i will create my rule file :
+now i will create my own rule file :

 ![image](https://github.com/user-attachments/assets/1388a0bd-8db6-41ae-9953-b84fe436ba12)